emmanuelterah/Monstro-app/README.md

 ## Author Name

 This was a group project.
-The authors of this project are Emmanuel Nyaanga, Derrick Ndinya, Enoch Kibet, Efjeniah, Edith Chelang'at.
+The authors of this project are Emmanuel Nyaanga, Derrick Ndinya, Enoch Kibet, Efjeniah, and Edith Chelang'at.

 ## Background Information on App.

 This weather app is instrumental in providing users with accurate weather information across all available locations.
-The app has an easy UI feel for all the users as the app is primarily meant to fit the aesthetics of weather hobbyists, tourists, tour companies etc.
+The app has an easy UI feel for all users as the app is primarily meant to fit the aesthetics of weather hobbyists, tourists, tour companies, etc.

-This app is pro-active and takes a center forward approach that ensures the users' needs are well taken care of.
+This app is proactive and takes a center-forward approach that ensures the users' needs are well taken care of.

 ## Overview